Alberto Gilardino: Pisa

+On 26 June 2025, newly-promoted Serie A club Pisa announced the hiring of Gilardino on a two-year deal with a contract extension option for one further year, taking over from departing head coach Filippo Inzaghi.
+He was sacked on 1 February 2026 after a series of poor results and with the team in relegation zone.

 Playing style

 Widely regarded as one of the best strikers of his generation.
 A quick, agile, hard-working, and prolific forward with an excellent positional sense, who is skilled in the air, both with his head and acrobatically, due to his height, Gilardino played mainly as a striker who prefers to be served in the penalty area.
 This position allows him to leverage his skills, timing, opportunism, and ability to score goals and finish off chances by getting on the end of his teammates' crosses.
 Possessing good technique and an eye for goal, he is capable of shooting first time, but is also known for his ability to use his skills and strength to protect the ball and to defend himself with his back to goal; he often uses this ability to provide depth to his team, holding up the ball and subsequently laying it off for teammates, providing them with assists.
 Gilardino is naturally right-footed, but in his early years at Parma, he was able to improve his ability with his left foot.